Tool (band): Influences

 I happen to be a Tool fan.
 The members of Tool have been generous enough to suggest that Crimson has been an influence on them.
 Adam Jones asked me if I could detect it in their music, and I said I couldn't.
 I can detect more Tool influence in King Crimson than I can hear King Crimson in Tool.
 (Note: Fripp's self-effacing attitude toward his legacy is not rare; English musician Steven Wilson stated that after "ripping off" an entire section of "Lizard" by King Crimson in his song "Raider II", everyone picked up on it, except Fripp.)

 The band's long build-ups of intensity were largely inspired by the Melvins.
 The latter's influence on Tool is most explicit in Undertow, and some authors have described Tool's music as a progressive take on Melvins.
 On the other hand, Keenan's exotic modulations were influenced by world music; in his twenties, the singer was immersed in that type of music, thus when Peter Gabriel reunited several musicians whom Keenan already knew of for The Last Temptation of Christ soundtrack, which mixed their traditional styles with modern ambient music, it became a major revelation for him.

 Other reported influences of Tool include Fantômas, Devo, Bill Hicks, Rush, Helmet, Faith No More, Bauhaus, Meshuggah, David Bowie, Black Sabbath, Mike Patton, Dave Lombardo, and Jane's Addiction.

-Influence on other artists

-Writers HP Newquist and Rich Maloof attribute to Tool an influence on modern metal in their book The New Metal Masters.
-Sean Richardson of The Boston Phoenix sees System of a Down, Deftones, and Korn as examples of Tool's "towering influence" on the genre.
-Keenan's style of singing has been seen as heavily influencing artists such as Pete Loeffler of Chevelle, Benjamin Burnley of Breaking Benjamin, Will Martin of Earshot, and Fred Durst of Limp Bizkit.